-- There were no significant differences between either of the conservation cropping systems in either year. - Ward Laboratories has a rating system for this measurement as well (see Appendix). - Based on this, the values for the 2015 measurements under no-till fall in the slightly below average category while in 2016 both cover and no cover with strip tillage were in the average to slightly above average category.
+- There were no significant differences between either of the conservation cropping systems in either year. - Ward Laboratories has a rating system for this measurement as well (see Appendix). - Based on this, the values for the 2015 measurements for cover crop treatment fall in the slightly below average category and the no cover treatment measurement is categorized as very poor. - In 2016, both cover and no cover treatments were in the average category.